 Once you find the right CBD product for your fluffy companion, start slow.
 A small dose may be all he or she needs to feel better.
 If not, it’s easier to add another drop than to try and remove excess marijuana from your pet’s system.

 Most pets will take CBD treatments orally—through a tincture or treat—and the variety of flavors and methods you can use to dose your pet make CBD easier to administer than many other pet medications.

 A Word of Caution: DON’T take your pet off prescribed medication to start a CBD treatment without speaking to your vet first.
 While CBD has shown incredible promise in helping alleviate pain, anxiety, arthritis, and seizures in pets, it may not be a full replacement for other medications your pet is on.

 Keep Your Pet Happy and Healthy with CBD Oil

 Cannabis research and careful veterinarian analysis has shown that CBD oil can be a great option for your dog or cat when administered appropriately.

 For all your personal and pet care needs, check out our CBD sister company: Colorado Hemp Extracts.

-And in the meantime, stop by Karing Kind in North Boulder for organic bud, pure CO2 oil, and secure storage containers to keep your stash (and your pet) safe.
+And in the meantime, stop by Karing Kind in North Boulder for clean-grown bud, pure CO2 oil, and secure storage containers to keep your stash (and your pet) safe.